-The Senior Leadership Team members bring together extensive skills and experience to develop the strategic direction for SQRH.
+The Senior Leadership Team members bring together extensive skills and experience to lead the activities at SQRH.

 Nicola’s background as a Physiotherapist in rural and regional areas has developed her passion for improving health outcomes.

 She has always thrived on the challenge of working within a multidisciplinary team and sees Interprofessional education as the key to furthering both the current and future workforce’s ability to meet the ever evolving consumer population.

 Christie brings an extensive range of experience as a Registered Nurse and Midwife to her role as Deputy Director for South West, based in Charleville.

 Christie has had the privilege of working within rural health for her entire nursing and midwifery career.
 Starting off as a Graduate Nurse in the northwest she soon fell in love with the red dirt, lively community, and interesting characters that you meet while working in rural and remote areas of Queensland.

 Christie has gone on to gain a wide range of experience in rural health, with a strong background in emergency nursing, caseload midwifery, patient safety, clinical education, and management.

 Dayle has worked across both private and public sectors in Nursing, Midwifery, Management, Mental Health and Education.
 Dayle is a Registered Nurse, Midwife, Credentialed Mental Health Nurse and Accredited Mental Health First Aid Trainer.
 For the last four years, Dayle has been with SQRH as a Clinical Educator for Nursing and Mental Health Nursing and more recently as Coordinator of the SQRH Health and Wellness Clinic in Toowoomba.

 Working in rural areas across Queensland for over 30 years, Dayle is passionate about rural health and creating change to support an increase in the quality and quantity of undergraduate student rural clinical placements with the aim of supporting the growth of the rural workforce.